Siu yuk: Southern China

 The southern Chinese style of cooking is nearly identical between the south parts of mainland China and Hong Kong.
 Sometimes, the entire pig is purchased for the sake of special family affairs, business openings, or as a ritualistic spiritual offering.
 For example, in the entertainment industry in Hong Kong, one tradition is to offer one or several whole roast pigs to the Jade Emperor to celebrate a film's opening with a roast pig; the pig is sacrificed to ward off negative reviews from critics in return to pray for the film's success.

 One garnish used to make the dish look more appealing is to decorate the roast pig with circular slices of pineapple and glacé cherries for eyes.
 The roast pig is often presented in red wrapping paper and a red box for luck.

-Overseas Chinatowns

-In many overseas Chinatowns, due to the majority of migrants outside of China coming from the south, the cooking style served in restaurants is almost identical to that found in Southern China.